dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/colors.md

 All Colors are provided by CSS Custom Properties.

-You may have a look at the QuickStart for Designers [About Colors](/quickguide-designer/colors).
+You may have a look at the Quick Guide for Designers [About Colors](/quickguide-designer/colors).

 ## Polyfill